-Procurement

-1. Through maintaining a strong relationship with other fishing companies, we are able to procure fish concentrate (a by-product of the fishmeal process) from them.

-- 1. We utilise our plant facilities and skills to process the fish concentrate to liquid fertiliser (Seagro). - 2.
+- Procurement - Through maintaining a strong relationship with other fishing companies, we can procure fish concentrate (a by-product of the fishmeal process) from them. - 1.
+We utilise our plant facilities and skills to process the fish concentrate to liquid fertiliser (Seagro). - 2.
 The liquid fertiliser is packaged and branded in our bottles.